 The Alliance has partnered with Michael Best Strategies to keep employers informed of pending federal and state legislation that may impact employee health benefit plans.

-Several staff members of Michael Best Strategies spoke about the past year in health policy and what lies ahead in 2018 at The Alliance’s Health Policy event.
+Several staff members of Michael Best Strategies shared a legislative overview on the past year in health policy and what lies ahead in 2018 at The Alliance’s Health Policy event.

 The Alliance’s Health Policy Platform